mhbeals/scissorsandpaste/Individual MD Entries/1819-01-02_Caledonian Mercury_134.md

                     that we have stated the general want of cleanliness to be a prevailing defect in the back parts of the United States.
 For this we have the authority of almost every traveller who has visited those parts.
-The remarks of Birkbeck on this point are conclu-sive and striking:
-                    –' In viewing the Americans (he observes) and ' sketching, in a rude manner, as I pass along, ' their striking characteristics, I have seen a de' formity so general, that I cannot help esteem' ing it national, though I know it admits of ve' ry many individual exceptions.
+The remarks of Birkbeck on this point are conclusive and striking: –' In viewing the Americans (he observes) and ' sketching, in a rude manner, as I pass along, ' their striking characteristics, I have seen a de' formity so general, that I cannot help esteem' ing it national, though I know it admits of ve' ry many individual exceptions.
 I have written ' it, and then erased it, wishing to pass it by, ' but it wont do – it is the truth, and to the truth ' I must adhere.
-Cleanliness in houses, and too ' often in person, is neglected to a degree which ' is very revolting to an Englishman.' America was bred in a cabin ; this is not a ' reproach – for the origin is most honourable ; ' but as she has exhanged her hovel of unhewn ' logs for a framed building, and that again for ' a mansion of brick, some of her cabin habits ' have been unconsciously retained.
+Cleanliness in houses, and too ' often in person, is neglected to a degree which ' is very revolting to an Englishman.' America was bred in a cabin ; this is not a ' reproach – for the origin is most honourable ; ' but as she has exchanged her hovel of unhewn ' logs for a framed building, and that again for ' a mansion of brick, some of her cabin habits ' have been unconsciously retained.
 Many have ' already been quitted, and one by one they will ' all be cleared